robotamer/robotamer.github.com/md/md2static/index.md

 Welcome to the Markdown to Static documentation!
 ================================================

+While everybody is going high-tech, I am going low-tech.
 Markdown to Static is a php script I created in an afternoon because I been frustrated with blogs and wikis.

 It takes markdown files and creates static html files according to a php layout file.

 It is all done with connvention rather then configuration.

-The script lives in the root folder.

-Within the root folder you have following folders
+The script lives in a root document folder.
+Within that root folder you have following folders:

  * **md** The Markdown folder where you write your documents.
 You can have subfolders too.
  * **html** The html output that is created with the md2static php script